 ● Test new ideas on separate audience segments for feedback.
 Used when you intend to switch your content to a new direction, from social media to SEO web.
 You can first test your audience’s response by sending an offer to a segment without doing a complete pivot.

 ● Make sure your offers stay relevant to the audience.
-By knowing what your audience cares about, you can send specific offers pertinent to that group of audiences.
+By knowing what your audience cares about, you can send specific offers pertinent to that group of audience.

-● Identify the prospects that are potential to be converted into sales.
-Ones are not willing to download free info, the possibility they buy for a similar product is almost zero.
+● Identify the prospects that are the potential to be converted into sales.
+Ones are not willing to download free info; the possibility they buy a similar product is almost zero.

 Use PPC Ads to Drive Conversions

-No doubt, PPC ads are one of the most beneficial affiliate marketing strategies.
-You can do anything from building your mailing list, promoting your webinar to attracting customers.
+PPC ads are undoubtedly one of the most beneficial affiliate marketing strategies.
+You can do anything from building your mailing list and promoting your webinar to attracting customers.

-However, PPC ads can be costly and ineffective if you don’t know how to use it right.
+However, PPC ads can be costly and ineffective if you don’t know how to use them right.

 Below is some advice for you to drive your sales via PPC ads:

-● Carefully outline your advertising strategy (including objectives, budgets, keywords)
+● Carefully outline your advertising strategy (including objectives, budgets, and keywords)

-● Select the right keywords to advertise based on the keywords used by merchant and your competitors
+● Select the right keywords to advertise based on the keywords used by merchants and your competitors

 ● Mostly use PPC ads to promote email sign-ups and webinar registration.